balena-labs-projects/xserver/README.md

 ### Waiting for `xserver` to start

 If your application starts before `xserver`, you will probably encounter an error similar to `Unable to open display :0`.
 This is because your GUI application needs the `xserver` socket file in `/tmp/.X11-unix` to be created and listening for connections.
 One easy way to solve for this is by waiting for the file to be created before you start your application.
-Here is an example of an entrypoint script:
+Here is an example of an entrypoint script, which is also in the [glxgears example](example/glxgears/entry.sh):

 ```
 #!/bin/bash